ArchAdept/archadeptcli/README.md

  - `all` builds the project.
  - `clean` deletes all of a project's build artifacts.
  - `rebuild` performs a clean build, equivalent to `clean` followed by `all`.
- - `dis` builds the project, then disassembles it.
+ - `dis` rebuilds the project, then disassembles it.
- - `syms` builds the project, then dumps its symbol table.
+ - `syms` rebuilds the project, then dumps its symbol table.
- - `sects` builds the project, then dumps its section headers.
+ - `sects` rebuilds the project, then dumps its section headers.

 Note: The `dis` target accepts the following optional flags:
  - `-S` enables interleaving source code with the disassembly.